 The Reason Why Long, Dark Hairs Pop Up in Weird Spots

-It may be related to your hormones.
-New York dermatologist Debbie Palmer, MD, says that women in their 40s or 50s often experience hair growth in areas they hadn’t previously.
+It most likely related to your hormones.
+New York dermatologist Debbie Palmer, MD says that women in their 40s or 50s often experience hair growth in areas they hadn’t previously.
 “Androgens (male hormones), specifically testosterone, are responsible for the changes,” she explains.
 “Estrogen levels decrease during menopause, creating a disruption in the balance between estrogen and testosterone that can cause hair to grow darker or longer.”

 Miami dermatologist Marcy Alvarez-Pinsly agrees, saying hormonal influences can make dark hairs (or "man hairs" as her patients call them) pop up in less-desirable places such as the cheeks, lower face or around the areola.
 "It can also be a familial or ethnic trait, so context is important," she says.
 However, Washington, D.C. dermatologist Sarika Snell, MD says hypertrichosis—excessive hair growth that is not related to hormones and typically caused by medications or medical conditions—is also possible, although not as common.